EvaMaeRey/tidytitanic/README.md

 #' Tallied characteristics
 #'
-#' A dataset tallying frequencies of titanic passenger characteristics based on Titanic data from base R.  Includes Crew
+#' A dataset tallying frequencies of titanic passenger characteristics based on Titanic data from datasets.
+Includes Crew
 #'
 #' @format A data frame with 32 rows and 5 variables:
 #' \describe{